LuanRT/YouTube.js/README.md

 InnerTube is an API used across all YouTube clients.
 It was created to simplify the deployment of new features and experiments across the platform[^1].
 This library handles all the low-level communication with InnerTube, providing a simple, and efficient way to interact with YouTube programmatically.
 It is designed to emulate an actual client as closely as possible, including how API responses are parsed.

-If you have any questions or need help, feel free to reach out to us on our [Discord server][discord] or open an issue on [here](https://github.com/LuanRT/YouTube.js/issues).
+If you have any questions or need help, feel free to reach out to us on our [Discord server][discord] or open an issue [here](https://github.com/LuanRT/YouTube.js/issues).

 ## Getting Started